mrtnwlchsdev/rock_paper_scissors/README.md

 ## Rock 🪨, paper 🧻 or scissors ✂️

-Open the index.html file on your browser and challenge the computer.
+Download and then open the index.html file on your browser and challenge the computer.

 Type your choice through window prompts.